hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 - Define Roster Data Structure in protobuf: Design and implement the Roster class and the associated child classes.
 - Develop the API: Method added and implemented in `PlatformState` to set a candidate roster.
 - Modify State Storage: Implement specified data structures and candidate roster logic.
-- Update Components: Modify all platform components that currently use `AddressBook` to use `Rosters` instead, if any.
+- Update Components: Modify all current platform components that currently use `AddressBook` to use `Rosters` instead, if any.
 - Testing: Conduct thorough testing as specified in this proposal.
 - Deployment: Work with DevOps and Release Engineering to deploy the changes.